 register now

-Nests is a nature-based family program designed for caregivers and our littlest learners to explore, play, and grow together outdoors.
-Classes meet from 9–11 AM in four seasonal sessions (Autumn, Winter, Spring, and Summer), each lasting eight weeks.
+Nests Little & Grown-Up Circle is a nature-based mixed-age group where children and their caregivers explore, play, and grow together outdoors.
+We meet from 9–11 AM in four seasonal sessions—Autumn, Winter, Spring, and Summer—each running for eight weeks.

 In every session, we nurture a welcoming, joyful space where families can safely explore nature and practice what it means to teach, learn, and play in an anti-racist, anti-bias community.
 Each class follows a gentle rhythm with circle time, story, snack, and free play, balancing consistency and freedom for both children and caregivers.